 There are different methods to grow sprouts.
 There is no right or wrong as long as you get clean sprouts out of them.

 The Jar method is great for beginners.
 If you just want to see if sprouting is something for you, start with the jar method.
-Place 1 to 3 tbsp seeds in a wide mouthed jar.
+Place 1 to 3 tbsp seeds in a wide-mouthed jar.
 The bigger the seeds the more seeds you will need to fill the jar.
-Cover the jar with a screen or mesh and secure with a rubber bend or lid ring.
-Add water, swirl and drain.
-Refill with about 1 cup water and soak the seeds in water for 2-6 hours depending on the size of the seed.
+Cover the jar with a screen or mesh and secure it with a rubber band or lid ring.
+Add water, swirl, and drain.
+Refill with about 1 cup of water and soak the seeds in water for 2-6 hours depending on the size of the seed.
 Drain the water.

 I find small seeds like alfalfa work better in a jar method, bigger seeds do great in a sprouter.

 For more advanced sprouting you might want to invest in a sprouter.
 We use the Biosta 3 Tier Sprouter.
 If you have a conventional sprouter the instruction will tell you what to do.
 For all sprouters though it is good to rinse enough seeds to cover the bottom of the sprouting tray.
 Do not overfill, leave enough room for growth.

 Soak the seeds in water for 2-6 hours.
 Depending on your sprouter this can be done in the tray, or use an extra container.
 The Biosta Sprouter drains slowly, making pre-soaking not necessary.

 Sprouting in a sprouter will go fast and easy.
 Again, follow the instruction of your sprouter since there is no way to tell you how each and every one of them works.
 Just remember that sprouting is easy, and even more so in a sprouter.

 The bag method is great for grains.
 You will need a sprout bag that you can just dip and hang.
 Again it is good to rinse the seeds well, to prevent mold from growing.
 Sprouts will be ready in 3-5 days.